Guilty plea for Outlaws boss' murder

-A man has pleaded guilty to the murder of Outlaws motorcycle club boss Peter Lui last year.
+A man has pleaded guilty to the murder of Outlaws motorcycle club boss Peter Lui.

-Lui, 63, died after an attack outside the gang's headquarters in Napier's Pandora industrial district on March 19, 2021
+Lui, 63, died following an attack outside the gang's headquarters in Napier's Pandora industrial district on March 19, 2021.

 Belmont Sonny Freed Eruiti Te Aonui-Tawhai, 23, appeared in the High Court at Napier on Tuesday and admitted murdering Lui, along with aggravated robbery and assault with a weapon.